chaseruskin/legoHDL/ROADMAP.md

 - [ ] cross check version tags with the hidden version.log (in case a legohdl tag was manually created by a user) -> delete the tag if not valid

-- [ ] design question: remove 'run' command and instead have a positional argument for build command? '-e'
+- [ ] if an already existing profile's .prfl file gets changed, then needs to move to temp directory and have its folder renamed on next legohdl call

 - [ ] allow scripts to live/import into any depth inside built-in scripts folder

 - [ ] 'update' command idea; (have -all flag to update all installs, otherwise update by block name?)

+- [ ] design question: remove 'run' command and instead have a positional argument for build command? '-e'

 - [ ] add a 'categories' section to a Block.lock? (multiple keywords to help identify the block) OR in more general, allow users to add new fields to the Block.lock file? (will be ignored by legohdl)